 Hello my name is Paul Smith is one design exhibition you must see.

 Talking us through the journey of his career we start with a replica first store and then progress onto a model of the Paris hotel room where he showed his first collection, just 6 pieces strong.
-His first office is an eclectic heaven and is filled with things that inspired him from all over the world, including a pink hoover, japanese toys, eyeballs, plastic food from japan & the shirt it inspired and vintage lunchboxes (a man after my own heart).
+His first office is eclectic heaven and is filled with things that inspired him from all over the world, including a pink hoover, Japanese toys, eyeballs, plastic food from Japan & the shirt it inspired and vintage lunchboxes (a man after my own heart).